FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 Exceed ratio 50%, goal duration sum two seconds, one trial present with the duration of one second and zero loss.
-The imaginary trial is added with the duration of one second and zero forwarding rate.
+The imaginary trial is added with the duration of one second and zero trial forwarding rate.
-The median would touch both trials, so the conditional throughput is the forwarding rate of the one non-imaginary trial.
+The median would touch both trials, so the conditional throughput is the trial forwarding rate of the one non-imaginary trial.
 As that had zero loss, the value is equal to the offered load.

 Note that Appendix B does not take into account short trial results.

 ### Summary

-While the conditional throughput is a generalization of the forwarding rate, its definition is not an obvious one.
+While the conditional throughput is a generalization of the trial forwarding rate, its definition is not an obvious one.

-Other than the forwarding rate, the other source of intuition is the quantile in general, and the median the the recommended case.
+Other than the trial forwarding rate, the other source of intuition is the quantile in general, and the median the the recommended case.

 In future, different quantities may prove more useful,